bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

 Platform Components
 ------------------------
-.. warning:: *The section is under development!*
+Now let's have a look at each component in detail.

 The *Core* is composed of prerequisites for the platform.
 These are the services and settings that should be deployed prior to exploring the Stream Juggler Platform features.
 The services at this layer are responsible for input data ingestion, platform management, data storage.
-In the diagram they are placed beyond the Stream Juggler Platform area.

 - Resource management is fulfilled via `Apache Mesos <http://mesos.apache.org/>`_ that allows to run the system at scale and to support different types of workloads.